LioQing/BIO-Simple-Notes/Biodiversity.md

 E.g. Yeast, Bread moulds, Mushrooms

 Special Characteristics:
-- Most made of hyphae
+- Most made of hyphae (yeast does not)
 - Sprophytic or Parasitic
-- Multi-cellular
+- Multi-cellular or Unicellular (yeast, and some others)

 **Plantae**
 Special Characteristics: